Diego-Luiz/URLYZER/README.md

 # URLYZER
 URLYZER is a website that classifies an URL as benign or malicious, according to the _Random Forest_ classificator and the URL lexical features extracted.
-This project was presented as a final paperwork of Bachelor in Information Systems, at Universidade Federal de Mato Grosso do Sul, Brazil, 2021.
+This project was presented as a final paperwork of Bachelor in Information Systems, at Universidade Federal de Mato Grosso do Sul, Brazil 🇧🇷, 2021.
-## Website Folder
+## Website Folder 📁
 > This folder contains the project about the website.
 ### How to run the project
-> Make sure to have <a href="https://www.python.org/">Python</a> installed in your computer (in this project the version used was 3.9.5).
-After that follow the steps bellow:
+> Make sure to have [Python](https://www.python.org/) installed in your computer (in this project the version used was 3.9.5).
+After that follow the steps below:

 **1.** Create a folder to this project and put the **_urlyzer_** folder inside it.

 2. Install the _python virtual environment_ in your computer and create one, after that you can active the virtual environment.
-You can see more in the [documentation](https://docs.python.org/3/library/venv.html).
+You can see more in the [here](https://docs.python.org/3/library/venv.html).

-**3.** With the virtual environment **activated** and in the right path of the **urlyzer** folder, install all the requirements used in this project. </h4>
+**3.** With the virtual environment **activated** and in the right path of the **_urlyzer_** folder, install all the requirements used in this project. </h4>
 ```
 pip install -r requirements.txt
 ```